-Salmon is a simple dish that tastes good no matter what you do to it.
+Salmon tastes good no matter what you do to it.

 This Make Ahead Salmon Escabeche recipe is from the Wall Street Journal, which features a different chef and his or her favorite recipes every few weeks.

 This dish entails a few steps but mostly it’s hands off once you’ve made a rub–just four ingredients–and a vinegar marinade.

 It’s totally worth it and you’ll love the flavor.

 Optional: The chef, and forgive me, I can’t remember his name or my WSJ password to find it, served this on a good bread with a lemon garlic mayo.
 I urge you to do the same.

 The sauce and the bread take an already delish dish and really make it sing.